The Last Movie Star

-The Last Movie Star is a 2017 American comedy-drama film written and directed by Adam Rifkin.
-The film stars Burt Reynolds, Ariel Winter, Clark Duke, Ellar Coltrane and Chevy Chase.
+The Last Movie Star is a 2017 American comedy-drama film written and directed by Adam Rifkin, and starring Burt Reynolds, Ariel Winter, Clark Duke, Ellar Coltrane and Chevy Chase.

-The film had its world premiere at the Tribeca Film Festival on April 22, 2017.
+The film premiered at the Tribeca Film Festival on April 22, 2017.
 It was released through DirecTV Cinema on February 22, 2018, before being released in a limited release and through video on demand on March 30, 2018 by A24.

-This is one of Burt Reynolds' latter film appearances before his death in September 2018.

 Plot

 An aging movie star is invited to a small, local film festival in Nashville.
 He attends and goes on a journey throughout his past as he faces the fact that his glory days are behind him.

 The story begins with Vic Edwards, old, frail, and frustrated trying to perform everyday tasks.
 Although once a top movie star, he is ignored by an attractive woman while shopping.
-He has lunch with his friend Sonny and mentions he has been invited to get a lifetime achievement award at film festival in Tennessee.
+He has lunch with his friend Sonny and mentions he has been invited to get a lifetime achievement award at a film festival in Tennessee.
 Sonny tells him that this film festival has a great reputation, Clint Eastwood was a recent recipient, and encourages him to go.
 Thinking it might improve his mood, Vic agrees, but is unpleasantly surprised at the airport that his seat isn't in first class but in coach.
 Arriving at the airport, he is met by Lil, his assigned personal assistant and driver, who not only doesn't know who he is but hasn't bothered to clean the trash out of the back seat of her dilapidated car.

 Vic's irritation is increased when she takes him to a low-budget motel, not the high-class hotel he was expecting.
 He states that no way did Clint Eastwood stay there.
 Lil then takes him to the film festival which is run by her brother Doug.
 There Vic finds out it's not the prestigious film festival that Sonny had mentioned, but a shoe-string festival where the films are shown in the back room of a bar.
 Vic begins drinking heavily, and although the 30 to 40 people attending are in awe of him, he replies to their questions with contempt, and shortly walks out.